Kronuz/Xapiand/docs/_docs/modifying.md

 PUT /customer/1?pretty

 {
-  "name": "Jane Doe"
+  "name": "Johnny Doe"
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

-The above changes the name of the document with the ID of 1 from "John Doe" to
+The above completely overwrites the existent document with the ID of `1` with
-"Jane Doe".
+the new one.

 If, on the other hand, we use a different ID, a new document will be indexed
 and the existing document(s) already in the index remains untouched.